PikaCourse/homiehomie/test_fixtures/scheduler/README.md

 ### `Course` fixture

-1. 25 entries from VT and Purdue
+1. 23 entries from VT and Purdue
-2. last two entries are invalid entries (i.e. their course meta instance not exist in db) to simulate erroneous loading the database, should be ignored in retrieving

 ### `Question` fixture